Brodican/SuperSightings-Personal/README.md

 # SuperSightings Personal
- Please see implementation plan and release notes.
+ An application to track superhero sightings.
+Please see implementation plan and release notes for more information.